Aider-AI/aider/aider/website/docs/config/aider_conf.md

 {% include special-keys.md %}

+{% include env-keys-tip.md %}

-Below is a sample of the file, which you can also
+Below is a sample of the YAML config file, which you can also
 [download from GitHub](https://github.com/paul-gauthier/aider/blob/main/aider/website/assets/sample.aider.conf.yml).

-{% include env-keys-tip.md %}

 <!--[[[cog
 from aider.args import get_sample_yaml